 SUMMARY CONCLUSION

 A mortgage loan is defined as a debt obligation that is not a security, which is secured by a mortgage on real estate.
-In addition to mortgage loans directly originated, a mortgage loan also includes mortgage loans acquired or obtained through assignment, syndication or participation.
-Investments that reflect “participating mortgages,” “mortgage loan fund,” “bundled mortgage loans” or the “securitization of assets” are not considered mortgage loans within scope of this SSAP..
+In addition to mortgage loans directly originated, a mortgage loan also includes mortgage loans acquired or obtained through assignment, syndication or participation, or mortgage loans acquired through an investment in a qualifying statutory trust as defined in paragraph 2.b.
+Investments that reflect “participating mortgages,” “mortgage loan fund,” “bundled mortgage loans” or the “securitization of assets” are not considered mortgage loans within scope of this SSAP.
+Nonqualifying statutory trusts shall be accounted for and reported in accordance with the applicable statement of statutory accounting principle.
+Regardless of whether reported on Schedule B or another schedule, all statutory trusts beneficially or directly owned by the reporting entity shall be detailed in Schedule Y. The accounting, reporting, and admittance guidance reflected for qualifying statutory trusts should not be inferred to apply to nonqualifying statutory trusts or any other type of trust.

 A security is a share, participation, or other interest in property or in an entity of the issuer or an obligation of the issuer that has all of the following characteristics: